OlaYZen/MSI-Downloader/README.md

 - Automatically organizes the downloaded program into appropriate folders.
 - Automatically renames the folder to the newest version of the program.
 - Automatically deletes old versions of the program.
+- Supports timer intervals.
-- Support custom URLs for downloading the programs.
+- Supports custom URLs for downloading the programs.
 - Easy to use and configure.
 - Supports logging.